wanda1/Homework-1-Rutgers-Bootcamp/README.md

 as opposed to SWIFT which can take days to settle transactions and is very costly.
 XRP can process over 1000 transactions per second and only costing fractions of a penny, as compared to other cryptocurrencies such as Bitcoin, which can only process about 8 transactions per second and ETH which can only process about 16 per second (currently ETH fees are ridiculous, some transactions costing over $100 in fees!).
-This makes XRP one of the fastest and cheapest to use tokens in the cryptocurrency market, also making it the most optimal for the specific use case of transferring payments.
-With the
+This makes XRP one of the fastest and cheapest to use tokens in the cryptocurrency market, also making it the most optimal cryptocurrency for the specific use case of transferring payments.
-XRP token, banks can simply convert their currency to XRP, send that XRP to the destination bank or institution, and that business can convert XRP to their native currency, making it much simpler and smoother than the process used in SWIFT.
+With the XRP token, banks can simply convert their currency to XRP, send that XRP to the destination bank or institution, and that business can convert XRP to their native currency, making it much simpler and smoother than the process used in SWIFT.
 Since XRP transfers happen within seconds, banks do not have to worry about the volatility of the token since they can quickly receive and convert the token to whichever currency they need, as soon as they receive the token.